knot126/Katten/README.md

 # Katten Project

-Katten is a reverse engineering, documentation and attempt at a full reimplementation of the server software for *Touch Pets Cats* and *Touch Pets Dogs 2*.
+Katten is a reverse engineering, documentation and attempt at a full reimplementation of the server software for the *Touch Pets* series of games.
+It is also a partial reimplementation for games which require or use the Plus+ network.
 These games were shut down over 10 years ago on 31 March 2013, but we would like to play them again.

 ## Status